jakob-bagterp/browserist/docs/user-guide/xpath/basics.md

 //*[@id='container']//a
 ```

-Let's continue with more [XPath tips and tricks](tips-and-tricks.md).
+Let's continue with more [tips and tricks for XPath](tips-and-tricks.md).